 Justice Currie first determined that the certified B.C. action did not meet the criteria of a multi-jurisdictional action and those plaintiffs therefore had no standing under the legislation.
 However, the Ontario plaintiffs met the legislated requirements and were allowed to proceed with their stay motion.

 Next, Justice Currie outlined the applicable test for determining when one proposed multi-jurisdictional class action should be stayed in favour of another.
 The prospect of a stay arises where two or more actions involve similar or identical subject-matter.
-Justice Currie found that the Saskatchewan and Ontario claims were “at least similar”.
-The allegations of diamond price-fixing were similar; as were the defendants involved and causes of action plead in both actions.
+Justice Currie found that the Saskatchewan and Ontario claims were “at least similar.”
+The allegations of diamond price-fixing were similar, as were the defendants involved and causes of action plead in both actions.

 Justice Currie went on to consider whether the other factors and principles outlined in the legislation favoured a stay.
-He found that the “Saskatchewan plaintiffs have been building on the work of the Ontario and British Columbia plaintiffs.” (at para 27) Despite the fact that “the Saskatchewan plaintiffs have devoted a large amount of energy and resources to bringing the Saskatchewan action to the certification hearing” the finding that the plaintiffs in B.C. and Ontario had done the “heavy lifting” supported a stay of the Saskatchewan action (at paras 28 & 29).
-Notably, this finding was made in a context where the certification motion in Ontario had not yet occurred (which was an important reason Associate Chief Justice Rooke found a stay should not be granted in the Kohler decision, see para 43).
+He found that the “Saskatchewan plaintiffs have been building on the work of the Ontario and British Columbia plaintiffs.” (at para 27) Despite the fact that “the Saskatchewan plaintiffs have devoted a large amount of energy and resources to bringing the Saskatchewan action to the certification hearing,” the finding that the plaintiffs in B.C. and Ontario had done the “heavy lifting” supported a stay of the Saskatchewan action (at paras 28 and 29).
+Notably, this finding was made in a context where the certification motion in Ontario had not yet occurred (which was an important reason Associate Chief Justice Rooke found a stay should not be granted in the Kohler decision; see para 43).

 However, Justice Currie stressed that the stages of the Ontario and Saskatchewan actions remained roughly similar and there was no question that the matter would continue to be diligently prosecuted from Ontario.
-He also noted that the presence of the duplicative Saskatchewan action brought with it the prospect of greater complication, expense, delay, inefficiency, and the risk of conflicting decisions.
+He also noted that the presence of the duplicative Saskatchewan action brought with it the prospect of greater complication, expense, delay, inefficiency and the risk of conflicting decisions.

 All other factors in the legislation were neutral.
 These included: the alleged basis of liability, the location and ability of plaintiffs and class members, and the location and evidence of witnesses.
 Finally, the professional discipline history of the lead counsel for the Saskatchewan plaintiff was irrelevant to the analysis.